 NemID is the key to all of digital Denmark.
-The contract on NemID expires at the end of 2018 and the work to find a replacement, next generation of NemID, is well under way.
+The contract on NemID expires and the work to create the successor, MitID, is well under way.

 NemID is the official digital signature for public digital services.
 You can use your NemID as secure login regardless of where you use it - whether you are accessing your online banking service, e-Boks or the local public authorities’ self-service or whether you are checking your insurance or retrieving your tax return form from the Danish tax authorities, SKAT.

 NemID is comprised of two components: your password, which only you know; and a code card with one time codes, which you have in your possession.
 Therefore, NemID offers strong protection against intruders and hackers.